Last Updated on

 What about the cons though?
 ChatGPT is clearly a pretty great tool, but something you should be wary of is ChatGPT’s limitations.
 As outlined by OpenAI, the model does not guarantee to generate correct information.
 It also has the potential to produce biased content.

-Turnitin was originally designed to simply detect plagiarism and not detect the use of ChatGPT.
+Turnitin’s original design centered on detecting plagiarism rather than identifying the use of ChatGPT-generated content.
 However, in recent news, the organization has released a new service called the Turnitin AI Innovation Lab.

 As part of their AI detection scheme, they have launched a new AI writing and ChatGPT detector.
 The new software is said to have 98% confidence.
 At the moment, the detector is only available to non-student users with a free preview available to institutions.